End to end complete rebuilding of Nestlé's global training and learning homepage.

 Tracking our SuccessFactors system for usability flaws is another task to be accomplished as part of the project.
 These issues are identified in a wide variety of ways, such as user feedback, personal discovery, and testing.

 Usability Testing has featured heavily in this project.
-This is not based on the system as a whole due to its size but rather on individual components.
-One such usability testing project which I have recently completed called for organising a global evaluation of a key component; this served both to get feedback from beyond Switzerland and for me to train other people in the organisation how to perform usability testing.
+Usability testing was generally organised on a stream by stream basis.
+Where possible I strove to arrange for usability testing to be performed both by myself in Europe and by others in varied parts of the world.
+This served both to get feedback from beyond Switzerland and for me to train other people in the organisation how to perform usability testing.

 A major innovation in this project has been the development of customer experience testing; focus groups ran jointly with representatives of the process and change management.
 This helped in exposing the business-side of the project directly to user feedback and attempt to look at the whole solution holistically, taking into account the system, process, and communications.